 TEST: Haemophilus ducreyi Culture Synonym: Chancroid Culture; Haemophilus ducreyi culture Laboratory/Phone: Microbiology 443-681-3952 Turnaround Time: Seven (7) days [from specimen receipt in the Laboratory]: Specimen Required: Ulcer scrapings Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): N/A Specimen Volume (Minimum): N/A Collect: Collect prior to antimicrobial treatment.
+Collect.
 Clean the surface of the lesion with 0.85% NaCl.
 If there is a crust on the lesion remove it.
 Moisten swab with saline and collect specimen by vigorously rubbing the base of the lesion, put the swab in Amies transport medium or scrape the base of the ulcer with a sterile scalpel blade, irrigate with sterile saline.
 Then rub the base vigorously with a sterile swab and put it in Amies transport medium or aspirate fluid with a flamed smoothed Pasteur pipette or needle and syringe, put it in sterile container.
 For abscess disinfect skin with alcohol and iodine.
-Aspirate fluid with a needle and syringe and put it in a sterile container.
-NOTE: Intact bubo aspirates are rarely positive for the organisms unless they have ruptured.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
+Aspirate fluid with a needle and syringe · · and put it in a sterile container.
+NOTE: Intact bubo aspirates are rarely positive for the Farmer. organisms unless they have ruptured.
+Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Dealerston and Chinatan Indicate specimen type using the "Specimen Code" on form.
 Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
-Refer to current Federal regulations for specific shipping requirements.
-Transport Conditions: After collection, place specimen immediately on ice or in the refrigerator and transport on ice to the laboratory.
+Transport Conditions: Refer to current Federal regulations for specific shipping requirements.
+Transport Conditions: After collection, place specimen immediately on ice or in the refrigerator and transport on Considerate Delegation Criteria ice to the laboratory.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and encines Mismatched form and specimen Breken energinger (sample container Broken specimen/sample container The unexpected provides the test request The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Positive Culture: Haemophilus ducreyi present.
-A positive culture indicates infection in a Results and interpretation. patient with an ulcerative lesion.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form - megible, of no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specimen in the second specimen is a second specimen in the second specim The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: Monday through Friday Results and Interpretation: Positive Culture: Haemophilus ducreyi present.
+A positive culture indicates infection in a patient with an ulcerative lesion.
 Mixed infections with other agents known to cause ulcerative sexually transmitted diseases are not uncommon.
 The presence of Haemophilus ducreyi does not rule out these other infections which should be considered in the evaluation of the patient.
-Reference Range: Haemophilus ducreyi not found Additional Information: False-Negative cultures can result from prior antimicrobial therapy, strain growth variability, and sample and transport techniques Purpose of Test: Diagnosis of chancroids Method: Culture Interfering Substances: Prior antimicrobial therapy Continued Next Page> Continueu Next Page>
+Reference Range: Haemophilus ducreyi not found Additional Information: False-Negative cultures can result from prior antimicrobial therapy, strain growth variability, and sample and transport techniques Purpose of Test: Diagnosis of chancroids Method: Culture Continued Next Page>

-Testing Site: DHMH Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A
+Interfering Substances: Prior antimicrobial therapy Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: N/A